-The principal does have an additional responsibility since s/he is responsible for putting certain items on the agenda in the first place.
+The principal does have an additional responsibility since they are responsible for putting certain items on the agenda in the first place.
 In addition, the principal must receive the recommendations of the council, each time a vote is taken, and the motion is carried by a simple majority of those present and voting.

-Should the principal not carry out the Council's recommendation before the next meeting, the subject is placed on the agenda under matters arising from the minutes and s/he must explain why it hasn't been done either orally or in writing.
+Should the principal not carry out the Council's recommendation before the next meeting, the subject is placed on the agenda under matters arising from the minutes and they must explain why it hasn't been done either orally or in writing.